Let’s be better: Welcoming all in sport 3.12.2024

 14.00-14.45 The WELLcome-model in Sports

-Lena Hindström-Pesu, Operations Manager at the Åbo IFK Sports Club
+Lena Hindström-Pesu, Executive Director at Åbo IFK Sports Club.

 Annika Rae, coordinator for multicultural education in the City of Turku.